-Among health care professionals, especially bone specialists, such as orthopedic surgeons, "break" is a much less common term when talking about bones.
+Among doctors, especially bone specialists, such as orthopedic surgeons, "break" is a much less common term when talking about bones.

 A crack (not only a break) in the bone is also known as a fracture.
 Fractures can occur in any bone in the body.

-There are several different ways in which a bone can fracture; for example a clean break to the bone that does not damage surrounding tissue or tear through the skin is known as a closed fracture or a simple fracture.
+There are several different ways in which a bone can fracture; for example, a break to the bone that does not damage surrounding tissue or tear through the skin is known as a closed fracture.

-On the other hand, one that damages surrounding skin or tissue is known as a compound fracture or an open fracture.
-Compound or open fractures are generally more serious than simple fractures, with a much higher risk of infection.
+On the other hand, one that damages surrounding skin and penetrates the skin is known as a compound fracture or an open fracture.
+Compound fractures are generally more serious than simple fractures, because, by definition, they are infected.

 Most human bones are surprisingly strong and can generally stand up to fairly strong impacts or forces.
 However, if that force is too powerful, or there is something wrong with the bone, it can fracture.

 - Greenstick fracture - the bone partly fractures on one side, but does not break completely because the rest of the bone can bend.
-More common among children, whose bones are softer and more elastic
+This is more common among children, whose bones are softer and more elastic.

 - Hairline fracture - a partial fracture of the bone.
-Often this type of fracture is harder to detect
+Sometimes this type of fracture is harder to detect with routine xrays.

 - Transverse fracture - a straight break right across a bone.